scando1993/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

 ```

-The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume.
+The purpose of the decoder function is to parse the incoming data and metadata to a format that Pacificsoft can consume.
 **deviceName** and **deviceType** are required, while **attributes** and **telemetry** are optional.
 **Attributes** and **telemetry** are flat key-value objects.
 Nested objects are not supported.